 - $39.4 million to provide rural businesses with access to capital and technical support, delivered by southern Ontario’s Community Futures Development Corporations.

-We are now accepting applications
+We are no longer accepting applications at this time

 Funding available through your local CFDC